eosdac/eosdac-contracts/daccustodian/README.md

 ##### Parameters:

     cand  		- The account id for the candidate nominating. requestedpay  	- The amount of pay the candidate would like to receive if they are elected as a custodian.
-This amount must not exceed the maximum allowed amount of the contract config parameter (`requested_pay_max`) and the symbol must also match.
+This amount must not exceed the maximum allowed amount of the contract config parameter (`requested_pay_max`) and the symbol must also match. dac_id 		- The ID for the DAC

 ##### Post Condition:

 The candidate should be present in the candidates table and be set to active.
 If they are a returning candidate they should be set to active again.
 The `locked_tokens` value should reflect the total of the tokens they have transferred to the contract for staking.
 The number of active candidates in the contract will be incremented.

 ---
-### withdrawcand
+### withdrawcane

 This action is used to withdraw a candidate from being active for custodian elections.